AppGambitStudio/serverless-static-site/README.md

 * SNS - For Sending Email to Author when someone submits contact message

 ### Route53 Domain Name Configuration
 For this demo I am using my Namecheap domain name routed to Amazon Route53 so that I can use the HTTPS certification without extra fuss.
-You can follow this link to configure the Namecheap to Route53 redirection and ACM for the SSL certifice.
+You can follow this link to configure the Namecheap to Route53 redirection and ACM for the SSL certificate.

 https://benjamincongdon.me/blog/2017/06/13/How-to-Deploy-a-Secure-Static-Site-to-AWS-with-S3-and-CloudFront/